When you do things most people don't, you get asked a lot of questions.

 What gear do you take?

-It depends where I'm going and the nature of the adventure, but a good packpacking gear list can be found here.
-Stay tuned for a packing list specific to bike touring, and yet another for bikepacking.
+It depends where I'm going and the nature of the adventure, but here are good packing lists for hiking, bike touring, and bikepacking.

 I'm more curious about what specific bike/tent/shoes you use.